It all started with a red jacket.

 One of Patagonia’s ads stated: “Do not buy this jacket.”
 The advertising poster urged consumers to always think carefully before buying new clothes, and informed that the company was committed to repairing, recycling, and finding a new home for the clothes no longer worn.
 But also promised to create multifunctional clothes of the highest quality, serving for years.
 These were not just some empty words – the company has in its archives almost all the fabrics ever used in its production, its store in Reno has the largest repair shop in North America.
 They record instructional videos so that everyone can make their own repairs.
 Some larger stores also have the opportunity to make less complicated repairs.

 The ad was a huge success, but there were people who stated that the biggest help Patagonia could offer to earth is closing its business.
-The answer of the brand and its fans was strong: Business is one of the most powerful tools of change.
-If the brand didn’t existed, there would be no Common Threads Initiative (which resulted in recycling 45 tons of old clothes into 35 tons of new clothes) , World Trout Initiative (protecting and restoring wild fish), there would be no brand who creates fleece out of recycled soda bottles (!).
+The answer of the brand and its fans was strong: Business is one of the most powerful tools for change.
+If the brand didn’t exist, there would be no Common Threads Initiative (which resulted in recycling 45 tons of old clothes into 35 tons of new clothes), World Trout Initiative (protecting and restoring wild fish), there would be no brand who creates fleece out of recycled soda bottles (!).
 There would be no example for others.

 Probably someone will say that yeah, bullshit, a company like that causes more harm than good.
 That it is all about the money anyway.
 This is all true, but it is impossible to underestimate the immense work Patagonia has done.
 Especially in proving others, that it’s possible to do business differently.
 If every company in the world was so concerned, the earth today would be in a completely different condition.